 Once this behavior is learned, it is difficult to stop.
 If you’re a beginner rider, it will be almost impossible, in fact, dangerous, to try to solve this problem yourself.
 You will need to find a professional who can help you.

 It is essential to understand why your horse is rearing before attempting to eliminate the behavior.
 Rearing is a reaction that can be caused by:

 - Excess energy

-Before anything else consider physical problems.
-Soreness from poor saddle/harness fit and overgrown teeth are the most common problems.
-Poorly placed or too tight girth/cinches may make your horse cranky.
+Before anything else, consider the possibility of physical problems.
+Soreness from poor saddle/harness fit and overgrown teeth are very common problems that can make a horse act badly.
+Poorly placed or too tight girths or cinches may make your horse cranky.
 A veterinarian or equine therapist, such as a chiropractor, may be able to help you find physical problems.
 Have a professional check for painful dental problems.
-(There is a very minor possibility a horse may have vision problems, and strange outbursts of behavior can be caused by serious problems such as tumors, fractures or organ failure.
+There is a very small possibility a horse may have vision problems, and strange outbursts of behavior can be caused by serious problems such as tumors, fractures or organ failure.

 Is your horse eating too much rich food and not getting enough exercise?
-A horse that spends most of its time out in a pasture will be less likely to blow off excess steam by rearing or other undesirable behaviors.
+A horse that spends most of its time out in a pasture will be less likely to blow off excess steam by rearing, bolting or bucking.
 Or is your horse insecure about going out alone or sick of going around in the ring and anticipating being uncomfortable?

 What to Do If Your Horse Rears